 - You can access the I-901 by downloading it.
 When completing the I-901, enter your name exactly as it appears on the I-20 or the DS-2019.
 If you choose to complete the I-901 online, you may pay by Visa, MasterCard, or American Express.

 - Another payment option is Western Union Quick Pay.
 This option is available in any country where Western Union offers its Quick Pay service.
 Instructions, along with a completed sample of the Western Union form, can be found on the SEVP website.
 Bring a printed copy of the instructions and the sample of the completed form to the Western Union agent.

 - If you elect to submit the I-901 by mail, include a check, international money order, or foreign draft (drawn on US banks only) in the amount of $200 US dollars.
 Mail the form and the fee to the address listed on the Form 901.
 The Department of Homeland Security will mail you a receipt within three days of processing.
 Make copies of your receipt and keep it with your other important immigration documents.
 It is better to pay your SEVIS fee online because it will be processed immediately, and you can retrieve your receipt directly from your computer.
 You must pay the fee at least three business days prior to applying for your Visa, or applying for admission to the port of entry if you are exempt from the visa requirement.

 To obtain a student visa, you must be prepared to prove:

-- You have a valid passport, and you have been admitted to the Adler School of Professional Psychology.
+- You have a valid passport, and you have been admitted to Adler University.